Learn More About Our Demonstration Skills Training

 Here is a PDF Demo Form that you may find useful for capturing the information that you need to know about your audience prior to your demo.

 2) Know your product

-By the time they agree to a demo, today’s savvy prospects have researched your product and your competitors’ on the web and have a very good idea of what they need.
-At the demo, they will have very specific, detailed, technical questions that they have not been able to answer through their research.
+By the time they agree to a demo, many of today’s savvy prospects have researched your product and your competitors’ on the web and have a very good idea of what they need.
+At the demo, they may have very specific, detailed, technical questions that they have not been able to answer through their research.
 They expect answers and if they don’t get them they will take their business elsewhere.